 Atheistic cosmology pictures the solar system forming from a nebula of dust and gas.
 In the process of aggregation, some bodies reached planet size, others did not.
 Embryonic planets increased in mass as smaller bodies collided with them, while bodies failing to reach planet size ended up as asteroids.
 Impacts from these bodies intensified around the end of the Hadean in a puzzling episode called the ‘lunar cataclysm’ or ‘late heavy bombardment’ – late because, for some reason, it did not occur until more than 500 million years after the period of planet formation.
 To what degree there were impacts before 4.0 Ga is unknown – several impact melts and breccias date to around 4.2 Ga, so there may have been some.
 While the majority date around 3.9 Ga, there is a strong possibility that they are dominated by ejecta from the biggest and one of the last basin-forming impacts on the nearside, that which produced the Imbrium crater.
 After 3.8 Ga large impacts abruptly stopped.

 While the severity of the bombardment is clear, the cause is not.
-Most of the solar system’s asteroids lie concentrated in a belt between Mars and Jupiter.
+Most of the inner solar system’s asteroids lie concentrated in a belt between Mars and Jupiter.
 Meteorites indicate that they consist of minerals typical of rocky planets – predominantly iron, as in the core of a planet, and silicates, as in the enveloping crust and mantle.
 Many meteorites contain droplets that condensed from rock flash-heated to temperatures of 1800° C and vaporised.
 They are more easily interpreted as debris from a planetary explosion than as leftovers from a proto-planetary nebula.

-If we discount the radioisotope timescale, which elongates even brief events over millions of years, the meteorite evidence (further discussed here) suggests that there once existed more than the current eight planets, and at least one of them exploded, either in a collision (as cosmologists have been postulating) or as a result of thermonuclear heating within the core and mantle.
+If we discount the radioisotope timescale, which elongates even brief events over millions of years, the meteorite evidence (further discussed here) suggests that there once existed more than eight planets, and at least one of them exploded, either in a collision (as cosmologists have been postulating) or as a result of thermonuclear heating within the core and mantle.
 Some of the material was vaporised and then re-compacted to form droplet-bearing asteroids; other material scattered through the solar system like so much shrapnel.
-Today’s asteroids, comets and rocky moons preserve what was left after most of the debris had careered into the Sun and other planets.
+Today’s asteroids, comets and rocky moons preserve what was left after most of the debris had careered into the Sun and into or onto other planets.

 The very heavens I made to tremble, the positions of the stars of heaven changed, and I did not return them to their places.